Donate your tax rebate

 Lower Hutt 5045

-- Inland Revenue will send UNICEF your tax rebate donation, so we can use it to save and transform young lives, wherever the need is greatest.
+Thank you, we will use your rebate to save and transform children's lives, wherever the need is greatest.

 - You'll need to update your bank account details with Inland Revenue if you don't wish to donate future tax rebate funds to UNICEF in subsequent years.